-We engaged one of the world’s 3800 remaining unreached people groups in West Africa and are sending 4-5 teams per year to evangelize the villages and equip and encourage the small church there as they too hope to plant churches.
+We engaged one of the world’s 3800 remaining unreached people groups in West Africa and are sending teams to evangelize the villages and equip and encourage the small church there as they too hope to plant churches.
 We are also sharing the good news of Jesus in Raleigh through sharing our faith, multiplying ministry and serving a local school and a local ministry.

 Harvest Kids is training the next generation not only to know the Bible but to believe Jesus and to follow Him and tell others about the Good News He delivers.
 Harvest Students is developing teens to follow and share Christ for the rest of their lives.